sunfishcode/mustang/mustang/README.md

 This is the main public interface to `mustang`.
-It automatically pulls in crates to perform process initialization and termination, provide selected libc symbols, and registers a global allocator.
+It automatically pulls in crates to perform program initialization and termination, provide selected libc symbols, and registers a global allocator.

 To use, add a `mustang` dependency to Cargo.toml, and add this line